Read time 9 minutes

 Always on Availability Groups

-For failover purposes, the Always on Availability can now have a total of 5 replicas: 1 primary copy and rest (4-four) as secondary copies ( increased from 3 in the previous version of SQL Server which is 2017).
+For failover purposes, Always On Availability in SQL Server 2019 supports a total of 5 replicas: one primary copy and four secondary copies.
+This is an increase from the previous version, SQL Server 2017, which supported 3 replicas.

 Intelligent Query Processing